woctezuma/glide-text2im-colab/README.md

 # GLIDE text2im on Colab

-This repository provides a Colab notebook to produce images conditioned on text prompts with [GLIDE][openai-glide-code].
+This repository provides a Colab notebook to produce images conditioned on text prompts with [GLIDE][openai-glide-code] [1].

 ## Usage